opentelekomcloud-docs/data-warehouse-service/umn/source/specifications_change_and_scaling/scaling_nodes/scaling_out_a_cluster.rst

 When you need more compute and storage resources, add more nodes for cluster scale-out on the management console.

 After the data in a data warehouse is deleted, the occupied disk space may not be released, resulting in dirty data and disk waste.
 Therefore, if you need to scale out your cluster due to insufficient storage capacity, run the **VACUUM** command to reclaim the storage space first.
 If the used storage capacity is still high after you run the **VACUUM** command, you can scale out your cluster.
-For details about the **VACUUM** syntax, see "SQL References > SQL Syntax > VACUUM" in the *Data Warehouse Service Database Developer Guide*.
+For details about the **VACUUM** syntax, see "SQL References > SQL Syntax > VACUUM" in the *Data Warehouse Service (DWS) Developer Guide*.

 Impact on the System
 --------------------

--  Before the scale-out, exit the client connections that have created temporary tables because temporary tables created before or during the scale-out will become invalid and operations performed on these temporary tables will fail.
+-  Before the scale-out, disable the client connections that have created temporary tables because temporary tables created before or during the scale-out will become invalid and operations performed on these temporary tables will fail.
 Temporary tables created after the scale-out will not be affected.
 -  During the scale-out, functions such as cluster restart, scale-out, snapshot creation, database administrator password resetting, and cluster deletion are disabled.
 -  During an offline scale-out, the cluster automatically restarts.
 Therefore, the cluster stays **Unavailable** for a period of time.
 After the cluster is restarted, the status becomes **Available**.
 After scale-out, the system dynamically redistributes user data among all nodes in the cluster.